divadbaroon/Junov.1/README.md

 - **Packages**: Define custom commands, guiding entity behavior based on user input.
 See the [packages](#packages) section for more information.
 - **Profiles**: Determine how the entity interacts with users.
 See the [profiles](#profiles) section for more information.
-- **Custom Voices**: Elevenlabs supports the creation and usage of cutom voices.
-See the [Elevenlabs](https://elevenlabs.io/voice-lab) for more information.
+- **Custom Voices**: Elevenlabs supports the creation and usage of custom voices.
+See [Elevenlabs](https://elevenlabs.io/voice-lab) for more information.
-- **Fine-Tune GPT**: Tailor GPT-3.5-Turbo's responses to your specific needs by fine-tuning the model with training data.
+- **Fine-Tune GPT**: Tailor GPT-3.5-Turbo's responses to your specific use-case by fine-tuning the model with training data.
 See /training/gpt_training_data for example training data.

 ### Comprehensive Conversational Abilities